 Fortunately, there are alternative paint strippers with less nasty chemical components, one of which is CitriStrip, a stripping gel I've used several times to take paint off cabinet doors.
 This product does not contain methylene chloride, and the orange scent is much more tolerable than other products I've worked with in the past.
 You need to reapply this product more than once in layers, but it works great.
 The stripper is thick, like a pasty gel, for easier application on vertical surfaces, and you can apply a thick layer to break down the paint faster.

 Products like Zip Strip are very effective too, but this one does contain methylene chloride.
 The brands Jasco and Klean-Strip have available options too, but I've never used them.

-The first step is to remove all of the cabinet doors and hinges, and set up a work space, preferably outside, or in a garage with the door open.
+- The first step is to remove all of the cabinet doors and hinges and set up a work space in a well-aired spot, preferably outside or in a garage with the door open.
 The more ventilation, the better.

-Make sure the kitchen floors are protected before applying paint stripper, and be very careful not to splash appliances, or plastic surfaces you want to maintain.
-What I always do is carefully mask appliances first and move the refrigerator away from the cabinets if possible.
+- Make sure the kitchen floors are protected before applying paint stripper, and be very careful not to splash appliances or any plastic surfaces you want to maintain.

 Questions & Answers